 Use the resource below to answer the questions that follow.

 - What are lines of latitude?

-- How far apart are the lines of latitude, in degrees and in miles?
+- How far apart are the lines of latitude, in degrees, in miles?

-- Where are the Arctic and Antarctic Circles?
-What are the characteristics of the regions that are found between these circles and the tropics?
+- Where are the Arctic and Antarctic circle?
+What are the characteristics of the regions that are found poleward of these circles?

 - What are lines of longitude?

 - What is the Prime Meridian?
 Where is it located?

 - How are longitude and latitude measured?